Cerro San Cristóbal (St. Christopher Hill) is a large hill in the middle of Santiago, Chile.

 And a small chapel in which Pope John Paul II prayed and blessed the city of Santiago on April 1, 1987.

-And then started our journey back down the trail.
+And then started the journey back down the trail.

 Cerro San Cristóbal is among the top 5 things to do in Santiago, so why not throw on your shoes and take a hike!